GULibrarySandbox/intro-text-mining-analysis-old/content/1-what.md

 -----

-Text mining is the science of data mining collections of unstructured or semi-structured text, described in some disciplines as corpus.
+Text mining is the science of data mining collections of unstructured or semi-structured text(described in some disciplines as corpus).
 The goal of the process is to discover & extract knowledge, information or patterns, hidden in text (Hearst, 1999).

 Text is pre-processed using methods below to enable computational analysis: